jrbenito/SonoffDIY-tasmotizer/README.md

-# Docker container stack: hostap + dhcp server
+# Docker container stack: hostap + dhcp server + python scripts to flash Tasmota

 This container starts wireless access point (hostap) and dhcp server in docker container.
-It supports both host networking and network interface reattaching to container network namespace modes (host and guest).
+SSID will be `sonoffDiy` with default password of `20170618sn` necessary for sonoffs in DIY mode to connect.

+After start, container will spin up a simple HTTP server in order to serve firmwares `.bin` files to the sonoff device.
+A python script will browser for device using Zeroconf mdns library and issue HTTP requests to put device on OTA Flash mode and point it to local HTTP server.

 ## Requirements

+Your machine **needs two network adapters**, the first is the one connected to internet; it can be ethernet or wireless.
+The second, is a wireless adapter capable of AP mode, this will be used by container to bring up wireless SSID needed by sonoffs.
+Variables `INTERFACE` shall be wireless interface (the second) and `OUTGOINGS` shall be internet interface.

 On the host system install required wifi drivers, then make sure your wifi adapter supports AP mode: